EventStore/EventStore/docs/plugins/Logs-endpoint-plugin.md

 ## Enabling the Plugin

-1. Download and Install: First, download the plugin and place it in the `plugins` folder within your EventStoreDB installation directory.
+1. Download and install: First, download the plugin and place it in the `plugins` folder within your EventStoreDB installation directory.
 2. Start EventStoreDB: Upon starting, EventStoreDB automatically loads the plugin.

 After a successful installation, EventStoreDB logs a message indicating the logs are available: